![]() |

 Although I didn't know it at the time I set it up, that cabinet is an intention to see this book through, a visualization of the end of the project established concretely just as I was beginning to get started.
 Someday it will include the book I'm now writing, and it will be passed down through the family.

-Other than They Erroneous Zones, I hadn't read Wayne Dyre at the time, but I have since.
+Other than The Erroneous Zones, I hadn't read Wayne Dyre at the time, but I have since.
 Your Sacred Self called me from a bookshelf in a thrift store.
 It's a paperback copy, fairly beat-up, not what I'm usually looking for.
 It was $1.00.
 I'm a very slow reader.
 It's 360 pages of very small print.
 I finished it in two weeks, which is definitely a record for me.
 I was driven to read it.
 Ever since then, I've been listening to Dyre's videos every day on the way to work.
 He often talks about how once that we identify a wish, we need to proceed as if the outcome of that desire is already present.
 We need to manifest our intentions fully from the beginning.
 I now realize that's what I was symbolically doing with my Steinbeck cabinet without knowing it--visualizing the end of my hard work.

 Dyre also talks about how once we align with our spiritual intentions--those things we are driven to do without knowing why--life will open up and guide us.
 What we normally write off as coincidences will provide us everything we need to move forward.
 When Marci and I broke down in Salinas, California that day, I immediately felt that it was so we would visit The National Steinbeck Center.
 I felt that intuition was confirmed when all of their research books were 50% off.
 At the time I didn't necessarily believe that way.
 I had a strong belief in a God of miracles and believed prayers are answered in a way that is best for each of us in the long run.
 But I didn't go around thinking, "Oh, this is happening so that I'll be here at this exact location now."
 That is until our car broke down.
 Somehow, I immediately thought, "This is so we won't skip the Steinbeck Center."